 NIT Rourkela’s natural bioink to help 3D bioprinting of bone tissue

-New Delhi: Researchers at the National Institute of Technology (NIT) Rourkela have developed a bioink made from natural materials to boost 3D...
+Researchers at the National Institute of Technology (NIT) Rourkela have developed a bioink made from natural materials to boost 3D bioprinting of bone-like structures.

 New Delhi: Researchers at the National Institute of Technology (NIT) Rourkela have developed a bioink made from natural materials to boost 3D bioprinting of bone-like structures.